The EB-5 option is gaining momentum in Russia among its high net-worth residents despite cultural and financial challenges. ...

 About Charles Raether

-Charles Raether is an EB-5 immigration lawyer and the founder and managing partner of AmLaw Group in Washington, DC.
-AmLaw Group is a legal services firm that is dedicated to assisting entrepreneurs and foreign businesses with their immigration, investment, and commercial matters in the United States.
+Charles Raether is an EB-5 immigration lawyer and the founder and managing partner of AmLaw Group, a boutique immigration based in the Miami, Florida, area.
+AmLaw assists entrepreneurs and investors with their immigration, investment and commercial matters in the United States.

-Attorney Raether earned his Juris Doctor from Georgetown University.
-He earned his Bachelor of Arts degree in international relations from the University of Wisconsin, Madison.
-While an undergraduate at the University of Wisconsin, attorney Raether studied abroad at Moscow State University where he became fluent in Russian.
+Raether earned his Juris Doctor from Georgetown University.
+He earned his Bachelor of Arts degree in international relations from the University of Wisconsin-Madison.
+While an undergraduate, Raether studied abroad at Moscow State University, where he became fluent in Russian.
 He is admitted to practice in the states of Virginia and New York.
-Attorney Raether is a member of the American Bar Association, the American Immigration Lawyers Association, and the National Association of Consumer Advocates.
+Raether is a member of the American Immigration Lawyers Association as well as other professional associations.

 Answers to EB-5 20 Questions Answered